Anxiety, Panic Attacks, Fears and Phobias

 Symptoms may be mental or physical or a combination of both, any of which are unwelcome (for a detailed list of causes and symptoms click here).

 There are 6 recognised categories of anxiety disorder: Generalised Anxiety, Acute Anxiety, Panic Disorder, Obsessive Compulsive Disorder (OCD), Phobia and Post Traumatic Stress Disorder (PTSD).
 Such labels can be unhelpful however as they can be self-fulfilling and self-limiting.
-And while there may be similarities, no two people’s experience of anxiety, and what they do to create and then deal with it, can ever be the same.
+And while there may be similarities, no two people’s experience of fear, and what they do to create and then deal with it, can ever be the same.
 Rarely also does it have a single root cause; the reasons are often complex.
-This is why I seek first to understand and then tailor treatment to each client’s needs and ways of being.
+This is why I always seek first to understand each client’s needs and ways of being, so I can tailor treatment to the best effect.

 Life is full of challenges and problems for many people, a lot of the time.
 So potential causes of anxiety and stress are not in short supply.
 As someone once said, “Of course you have problems!
 The cause is simple: you got born!”